-The web page has a security setting to limit or enable the types of connections and the numbers of control computers (called "clients") that may be connected at a time.
+The web page has a security setting to limit or enable the types of connections and the number of control computers (called "clients") that may be connected at a time.

-The single or multiple clients setting may be viewed on the LAN \rightarrow Configure \rightarrow Modify web page.
+The single or multiple clients setting may be viewed on the LAN $\rightarrow$ Configure $\rightarrow$ Modify web page.

-The performance of the G∎NEYS[TM] LAN interface is impacted as more web pages, ports and sockets are open at the same time.
+The performance of the GENESYSTM LAN interface is impacted as more web pages, ports, and sockets are open at the same time.
 No more than two pages are open at the same time.